 Samsung Galaxy S21 Ultra:Laser AF system

 Samsung has a reputation for heavily saturated colors, and the Galaxy S21 Ultra is no exception.
 The company has dialed its effect back a little this generation.
 The worst offenses can mostly be circumvented by disabling the Scene Optimizer feature, which tends to go a bit overboard when looking at certain scenes.
 Still, Samsung’s images pack in some serious color punch.

 The Google Pixel 5, on the other hand, sticks very close to realism in pretty much every scenario.
 However, this can have the drawback of leaving some images and subjects looking a little flat and washed out.
 See the example below, where the Pixel 5 is a little too dark and doesn’t quite offer the pop and punch you want from a delicious food pic.

 Even so, both phones have excellent white balance and exposure in virtually all pictures taken with them, so you can easily tweak colors in your editor of choice should you so desire.

 Photography terms explained: ISO, aperture, shutter speed, and more

 The same trends apply to outdoor shots too.
 Colors, exposure, and white balance are all generally great on both phones.
-However, the Pixel 5 will again sometimes underexpose the odd darker image, such as the woodland scene below.
-It’s tricky shots like this where the Galaxy S21 Ultra’s larger main image sensor helps to capture that bit more light and color, which make a noticeable difference.
+However, the Pixel 5 will sometimes underexpose the odd darker image, such as the woodland scene below.
+It’s tricky shots like this where the Galaxy S21 Ultra’s larger main image sensor helps to capture that bit more light and color, making a noticeable difference.

 The bottom line is you won’t be dissatisfied with images from either of these two phones in broad daylight.
 At least not without peeking closer at the 100% crops.
-There are some benefits to be gained from the Galaxy S21 Ultra’s more expensive hardware package, but they’re hardly night and day.
+Some benefits are gained from the Galaxy S21 Ultra’s more expensive hardware package, but they’re hardly night and day.